Cec Rheinberger

 Cec Rheinberger (born 24 February 1949) is a former Australian rules footballer who played for Fitzroy in the Victorian Football League (VFL).

 Originally from Oaklands in the Coreen & District Football League, prior to playing with Yarrawonga in the Ovens & Murray Football League.

-Rheinberger made just one appearance in the 1966 VFL season when he debuted along with Alex Ruscuklic mid year, against Melbourne.
+Rheinberger was initially selected in the seniors for round one in 1966 VFL season along with Wodonga's Mike Andrews but a permit was not approved.
+He then debuted in round ten against Melbourne, along with Alex Ruscuklic, but only played the one match in 1966.

 He played 15 games the following season but from then on spent most of his time in the reserves.

 Later, in 1974, Rheinberger was a Wander Medallist in the North West Football Union, while playing with Devonport.